NEA Mandates and Structures

 Working methods

-The WPNCS will report to the Nuclear Science Committee.
-The WPNCS will meet once per year, with additional meetings in support of particular activities, as needed.
+The WPNCS will report to the NSC.
+The WPNCS will meet twice per year (normally one primary, in-person meeting in June-July and one interim, remote meeting in December-January).
+Additional ad-hoc meetings in support of particular sub-group activities may be organised as needed.

 Interactions

-The WPNCS will liaise closely with other relevant NSC bodies, in particular the Working Party on International Nuclear Data Evaluation Co-operation (WPEC) and the Working Party on Scientific Issues and Uncertainty Analysis of Reactor Systems (WPRS).
-The WPNCS will also coordinate as appropriate with the Committee on the Safety of Nuclear Installations (CSNI) and the relevant working parties under its cognizance.
+The WPNCS will liaise closely with other relevant NSC bodies, in particular with the Working Party on International Nuclear Data Evaluation Co-operation (WPEC) and the Working Party on Scientific Issues and Uncertainty Analysis of Reactor Systems (WPRS.
+The WPNCS will also co-ordinate as appropriate with the Committee on the Safety of Nuclear Installations (CSNI), in particular with the Working Group of Fuel Cycle Safety (WGFCS) and with the Radioactive Waste Management Committee (RWMC).
 The objective will be to ensure that the respective programmes are complementary and to provide advice and support where required and undertake common work where appropriate.

 Deliverables